tobydriscoll/udmath305/_notes/linear-equations/50-undetermined-coefficients.md

 We also pointed out before that if $L[y_p]=g$, then $L[y_c+y_p]=g$ is a general solution.
 We now call $y_c$ the *complementary solution*{:.def} and $y_p$ is a (nonunique) *particular solution*{:.def}.
 Once we have any way to find $y_p$, we have the general solution and win the game.
 (But, the cake is a lie.)

 This may not sound super-advanced, but sometimes the best way to get a particular solution is by judicious guessing.
+This is more properly called the *method of undetermined coefficients*{:.def}.

 ## Exponentials